nhaarman/ListViewAnimations/README.md

 ListViewAnimations uses the [NineOldAndroids][2] library to support devices <3.0.
 It also uses Roman Nurik's BETA [SwipeDismissListViewTouchListener][5] to support swipe to dismiss.

+Version 2.0 now supports GridViews!
+(And other implementations of AbsListView) It also contains an ExpandableListItemAdapter for smoothly expanding your Views!

 Known applications using ListViewAnimations
 -----
 * TreinVerkeer ([Play Store][6])